ApexRMS/covid19sim/README.md

 # covid19sim
-Code and data for the COVID-19 epidemic model in SyncroSim.
+Code and data used to generate a demonstration model of COVID-19 infections and deaths in Canada for the epidemic Package in the SyncroSim modelling framework.